elasticio/elasticio.github.io/content/_components/marketo/actions.md

 #### Object Type

-Drop-down list, contains object types that can be used for `Bulk extract` interface.
+List contains object types that can be used for `Bulk extract` interface.

 |Supported object types|
 |-----------|